SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 .. testcode:: functionParameters

     --> let containsAHyphen = containsCharacter("This will return false", '-')
-    <-- // containsAHyphen : Bool = false
+    <<< // containsAHyphen : Bool = false
+    /-> containsAHyphen equals \(containsAHyphen), because the string does not contain a hyphen
-    /// containsAHyphen equals false, because the string does not contain a hyphen
+    <-/ containsAHyphen equals false, because the string does not contain a hyphen

 .. _Functions_DefaultParameterValues: